igorovisk/igorovisk/README.md

 # Hello folks! 👋

-### 🌱 I’m currently learning HTML, CSS and JAVA ☕.
+### 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and JAVA ☕.

 ### 📫 How to reach me: